Benincasa-Dowker-Glaser causal set actions by quantum counting: Preliminaries

 The directed graph associated with a \emph{reflexive} partially ordered set is not acyclic, since it has loops connecting every vertex to itself.
 It is for this reason that we chose to define causal sets using the irreflexive convention in \cref{def:causet}.

 It is convenient to enumerate the elements of a causal set (or the vertices of its graph) by means of labeling each by a natural number.
 For a partially ordered set $(C, \prec)$ of $n$ elements, if this enumeration is given by the bijection $f \colon \{ 1, \dots, n \} \to C$, we write $i \prec j$ to mean $f(i) \prec f(j)$.
 Since the graph for a partially ordered set is acyclic, it is moreover always possible to enumerate its elements such that the usual total order on the index lower set of natural numbers describes a topological ordering of the graph.
-In the language of order theory: there exists a linear extension to the partial order.
+In the language of order theory: There exists a linear extension to the partial order.
+We use the term \emph{topological ordering} to refer to enumerations representing total orders of the vertices of directed acyclic graphs, while the (more general) term \emph{linear extension} is reserved for compatible total orders when considering partial orders themselves (which, unlike those for graphs, may not be finite in general).

 \begin{theorem}[Topological ordering] For any directed acyclic graph $G = (V,E)$, there exists a topological ordering of $G$.
 That is, there exists an enumeration $f \colon \{ 1, \dots, \lvert V \rvert \} \to V$ such that for every edge $(x,y) \in E$ we have $f^{-1}(x) < f^{-1}(y)$. \end{theorem}